214.501.4984

 So, how did this come about?
 Why does Park Cities stand out as a model for great building design, even as Dallas continually updates its skyline?

-Armstrong worked with George E. Kessler, an urban planner from Germany who had already worked on Fair Park and Dallas’s basic city layout.
-Together, they imagined a new kind of place: with wide streets, lots of green space, and building designs that felt more like Europe than the American West.
+Armstrong teamed with George E. Kessler, an urban planner from Germany who had already planned Fair Park and the overall layout of the city of Dallas.
+Together, they had a vision of a new kind of place: wide streets, plenty of green space, and architectural designs that were much more like Europe than the rest of the Western United States.

 The reason Highland Park and University Park feel different from the rest of Dallas is that they were created differently.
 While Dallas grew with quick building projects, Park Cities was shaped by chosen designers.
 They knew homes should not only be useful then but also remain beautiful for years.

-Park Cities turned into a display of classic building ideas.
-The first homes took ideas from Beaux-Arts, Georgian, Colonial Revival, and Neoclassical styles.
-These styles were about more than just decoration; they focused on balance, size, and a feeling of permanence.
+Park Cities became a showcase of classic architectural concepts.
+The initial homes borrowed from Beaux-Arts, Georgian, Colonial Revival, and Neoclassical architectural traditions.
+Such architectural traditions were more than aesthetically driven.
+They were concerned with notions of balance, scale, and the concept of permanence.

 While Dallas has many fancy neighborhoods, such as Preston Hollow, Bluffview, and Greenway Parks, Park Cities is special.
 It’s not just about money; it’s about having real, respected building designs.